ddh0/easy-llama/README.md

 ```math
 a=0.5, k=4
 ```
 where $a$ is the degeneration penalty—which limits the similarity of new tokens to the tokens in the context, leading to more varied and less repetitive outputs—and $k$ is the number of candidate tokens that are considered from the language model's probability distribution.
-Additionally, the default repetition penalty of 1.1 is bumped to 1.125.

 The following design choices are made:
 - `Model.generate()` and `Model.stream()` require only one parameter, `prompt`